+Study of subjects which have a bearing on the subject of specialisation.
 A student may be allowed to change his GE subject in each Semester of specialisation or to continue with a single subject through all the Four Semesters of specialisation.

 - 1. Painting: Head and still life in colour.
 Landscape painting in water colours and oil colours. - 2.
 Sculpture: Head study in clay, study of male and female heads showing the main planes.
 Study of parts of heads from casts.
 Or Pottery and ceramics: Throwing, building and slip casting. - 3.
 Graphics (Printmaking): Wood-cut and linocut. - 4.
-Applied Art: Two dimensional designing Division of Negative and Positive space, 2 Dimensional designing in B&W, 2 D Design in monotonous colour, 2 D Design in contrast colours. - 5.
-Photography and Photojournalism: introduction to different types of camera and their mechanism.
+Applied Art: Printing/ Typesetting: Knowledge of point system, recognition of type faces.
+Reading of layout, composing practice, printing. - Photography: introduction to different types of camera and their mechanism.
 Different types of sensitising materials, exposures, their uses and developments.
 Or Human eye and cameras types of camera image formation, photograms.
 Processing & Printing- enlarges, developers, chemicals, fixers.